kleinfreund/hyperlink.cool/README.md

 ## To Do / Problems

+- Gulp:
-- Build Pipeline:
+  - Build site with Jekyll (also handles Sass)
-  - Compress JS on jekyll build (→ try Gulp again)
+  - Local server
+  - Watch for changes and repeat
-  - HTMLProofer to make sure links do not 404 too much.
+  - Something like HTMLProofer to detect dead links
-- Matching of the search tearm with an item knows no priority.

 ## Done